SSWConsulting/SSW.Rules.Content/rules/do-you-keep-the-standard-net-datagrid/rule.md

 created: 2014-03-14T06:52:00.000Z
 guid: 328439b4-295e-475d-aa4c-7635f6efa614
 ---

-Note: In Visual Studio 2003 the standard **DataGrid** has some limitations.
+In Visual Studio 2003 the standard **DataGrid** has some limitations.
 It was ugly compared to a **ListView** and did not support combo box or button columns, making it useless for many applications.

+In Visual Studio 2005 we have this great new **DataGridView** control which solves these problems.

 <!--endintro-->

-Now in Visual Studio 2005 we have this great new **DataGridView** control which solves these problems.

 If you still want more then you need a 3rd party control.
 We recommend these (in this order):